Vamakshi6402/Experimentation-Readout-MDE-Power/README.md

 The core output is a decision-first experiment readout supported by robust statistical analysis, including MDE and power calculations and optional CUPED variance reduction.

+**Decision Summary:** The treatment shows a statistically significant positive lift with adequate power; results support rollout subject to guardrail monitoring.

 ---

 ## Business Problem